FAQ Granthi, Gyani, Sikh Priest in Mexico, North America …

-Yes, the altar is always set higher then the congregational seating to accommodate chair seating when needed.
+Yes, the altar is always set higher than the congregational seating to accommodate chair seating when needed.

-Most of our guests use English as their primary speaking medium, does the priest conduct the ceremony in Punjabi and English?
+Most of our guests use English as their primary speaking medium, does the priest conduct the ceremony in Punjabi and/or English?

 Will I receive documentation to send to the resort for setting up a Sikh Wedding?